Get the Military Insider Newsletter

 The military establishes an annual pay increase to roughly mirror the increase in private-sector wages and salaries nationwide.

-This increase is determined by the Employment Cost Index, calculated several times a year by the Department of Labor.
+This increase is generally determined by the Employment Cost Index, calculated several times a year by the Department of Labor.
 The military uses the October ECI year-over-year change to determine the percentage pay raise for the following year.

 Bookmark the Military Pay section of Military.com to see all the latest news and updates about military pay and other benefits, and to access pay charts, pay calculators and more.